Sudán del Sur

 A thriving agriculture sector is crucial to long-term peace and development in South Sudan.
 Up to 95 percent of the country’s population depends on farming, fishing or herding to meet their food and income needs.
 Yet, South Sudan faces one of the world’s worst humanitarian and food security situations.

-More than 2.3 million people have been displaced by violence in South Sudan since mid-December 2013, including around 647 000 people who are sheltering in neighboring countries.
+More than 2.4 million people have been displaced by violence in South Sudan since mid-December 2013, including over 720 000 people who are sheltering in neighbouring countries.
 Continued violence, a deteriorating economy and climatic shocks indicate the deepening impact of the crisis.

 Around a third of South Sudanese are now food insecure, and the latest Integrated Food Security Phase Classification (IPC) analysis carried out in September 2015 indicates that food security has deteriorated at an alarming rate since the outbreak of the conflict.
 As of December 2015, it is estimated that about 2.4 million people are facing crisis or emergency levels of food insecurity and the outlook for 2016 is dire.
 Of particular concern are the 40 000 people in Unity State who are experiencing a Catastrophe, which could to deteriorate to famine without immediate humanitarian access and assistance.